PradiptaKRoy/Challenge-Api-Repo/README.md

 # Challenge-Api-Repo

+Steps to Run:

+1. Download the Github repository in your local computer.

+2. Create an account in AWS - Free Tier.
+Login to the account.
+Goto--> User (on to the top Left Corner) --> My Security Credentials --> Access Keys (TAB) and click on "Create new Access Key" button.
+It will create access key and secret keys for you.
+Click "Show Access Key" to see and copy the Access Key and Secret Key.
+You should download it on to your computer.

+3. Open the aws_credentials.tf file and put your access key and secret key.

+4. Install Terraform and Docker in your local computer.

+5. Execute the following Terraform command :

+terraform init

+terraform apply

+This will create the project in aws.

+To delete the project execute:

+terraform delete

 How to create and setup an SSH key
 Objective : Ensure that SSH server is configured in a such way that it will look for public parts of the SSH key both from .ssh/authorized_keys and .ssh/authorized_keys2 files